andber6/1.milestone-Project/README.md

-# My first website!
+## My first website!
 Milestoje project 1 by André Bergan
 # PROJECT PURPOSE
 This website presents my work for the first milestone project.
+This is my very first project I have done after starting to learn about software development.
-Website is a description/autobiography of myself and demonstrates my ability in HTML5 and CSS3
+This website is a description/autobiography of myself and demonstrates my ability in HTML5 and CSS3.
+It also includes a brief description of me as a person and about my future plans.

 # UX